-∞ - means that the terminal discount rate for the marginal period is greater than 100%.
+$[\]infty$ - means that the terminal discount rate for the marginal period is greater than 100%.

 5.5.
-Investment in subsidiaries
+Investment in subsidiaries and joint operation companies

 Securities and shares in subsidiaries which are not classified as held-for-sale are recognized at the carrying value representing acquisition cost less potential accumulated losses of impairment.